Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Preliminary and Motivation

 \subsection{Preliminary}

-Multimodal Large Language Models (MLLMs) typically consist of three core components: a visual encoder, a projector, and a large language model (LLM).
-Given a system prompt $\mathcal{S}$, a visual input $\mathcal{V}$ (e.g., an image), and a user instruction $\mathcal{I}$, an MLLM generates a semantically consistent response $\mathcal{Y}$:
+A multimodal large language model (MLLM) consists of a visual encoder, a projector, and a large language model (LLM).
+Given a system prompt $\mathcal{S}$, a visual input $\mathcal{V}$, and a user instruction $\mathcal{I}$, the MLLM generates a response $\mathcal{Y}$:

-The pretrained visual encoder~\cite{radford2021learning, cherti2023reproducible, zhai2023sigmoid} and projector extract visual features and project them into text-aligned representations, enabling the LLM to generate contextually grounded responses in an autoregressive manner.
+The visual encoder and projector transform the image into text-aligned visual representations, which the LLM consumes in autoregressive decoding.

-\textbf{Tokens in MLLMs: } MLLMs encode each modality into modality-specific token sequences, i.e., system tokens $\mathbf{T}_s$, visual tokens $\mathbf{T}_v$, and instruction tokens $\mathbf{T}_i$.
-These tokens are concatenated to form the input token sequence:
+\textbf{Tokens in MLLMs. } MLLMs encode each modality as a token sequence, including system tokens $\mathbf{T}_s$, visual tokens $\mathbf{T}_v$, and instruction tokens $\mathbf{T}_i$, which are concatenated as

-The interactions among these tokens are modeled through multi-head self-attention~\cite{vaswani2017attention}, which computes an attention matrix $\mathbf{A}$ to capture contextual dependencies across modalities.
+Their interactions are modeled by multi-head self-attention, which produce attention matrix $\mathbf{A}$.

-During autoregressive generation, each token is predicted conditioned on previously generated tokens and the input token sequence $\mathbf{T}$.
-Specifically, over $N$ generated tokens: